grivkees/homebridge-carrier-infinity/README.md

 # Known Issues

-* This plugin currently only supports Zone 1.
-Zones 2+ will not show up.
 * Removing a hold via the thermostat or Carrier/Bryant app may take several minutes to show up in homekit.

 # Non-Issues